Hotham Valley Railway: Steam locomotives

-This is a list of steam locomotives currently in service with Hotham Valley Railway.
-Note: some items in this list are privately owned; or on long term lend and/or lease arrangements.
+This is a list of steam locomotives currently owned by Hotham Valley Railway.
+Some items in this list are privately owned; or on long term lend and/or lease arrangements.

 The In service date refers to original date of entry into the original owners' service.

-Diesel locomotives and railcars
+Diesel locomotives

-This is a list of diesel locomotives and diesel powered railcars in service with Hotham Valley Railway.
-Note: some items in this list are privately owned; or on long term lend and/or lease arrangements.
+This is a list of diesel locomotives owned Hotham Valley Railway.
+Some items in this list are privately owned; or on long term lend and/or lease arrangements.

 Visiting and past locomotives

 In the past, some locomotives from other organisations have seen operation on Hotham Valley Railway services.
 Other locomotives have passed into different ownership after having first been owned/operated by Hotham Valley.
 Details of at least some of these locomotives are given in the following table:

 Rolling stock

 Passenger stock

 The HVR's passenger rolling stock fleet was drawn from a number of sources: in addition to original WAGR carriages, Hotham Valley Railway also operates carriages converted from WAGR goods wagons and original passenger carriages from the Tasmanian Government Railways and South African Railways.